-One of the things many business owners struggle with is getting new clients.
+One of the things many business owners struggle with is attracting new high-quality clients.
 It isn’t a secret that word-of-mouth referrals are the strongest way to build a business.
 I have gone from in-house to freelance, to now running a full-service boutique agency built on strong relationships and referrals.
 My current clients always recommend new leads that will benefit from our creative solutions, are trustworthy and are a great personality fit for our team.

 I have grown my business from the ground up relying on these strategies for attracting new high-quality clients, increasing word-of-mouth recommendations, and providing services that take clients beyond one project and into years of retention.